dinhinfotech/Conjuncitve_Disjunctive_Kernel/README.md

-Hello.
-This is the readme file
+This project aims at solving for the disease gene prioritization problem.